gardener/gardener/docs/usage/shoot_versions.md

         expirationDate: "2022-11-30T23:59:59Z"
         version: 1.24.5
 ```

 ## Automatic Version Upgrades

 There are two ways, the Kubernetes version of the control plane as well as the Kubernetes and machine image version of a worker pool can be upgraded: `auto update` and `forceful` update.
-See [here](./shoot_maintenance.md#automatic-version-updates) how to enable `auto updates` for Kubernetes or machine image versions on the Shoot cluster.
+See [Automatic Version Updates](./shoot_maintenance.md#automatic-version-updates) for how to enable `auto updates` for Kubernetes or machine image versions on the Shoot cluster.

-If a Shoot is running a version after its expiration date has passed, it will be forcefully migrated during its maintenance time.
+If a Shoot is running a version after its expiration date has passed, it will be forcefully updated during its maintenance time.
 This happens **even if the owner has opted out of automatic cluster updates!**

-**When an auto update is triggered**:
+**When an auto update is triggered?**:
-- the `Shoot` has auto-update enabled and the version is not the *latest eligible version* for the auto-update.
-Please note that this *latest version* that qualifies for an auto-update is not necessarily the overall latest version in the cloudprofile:
+- The `Shoot` has auto-update enabled and the version is not the *latest eligible version* for the auto-update.
+Please note that this *latest version* that qualifies for an auto-update is not necessarily the overall latest version in the CloudProfile:
-   - For Kubernetes version, the latest eligible version for auto-updates is the latest patch version of the current minor
+   - For Kubernetes version, the latest eligible version for auto-updates is the latest patch version of the current minor.
-   - For machine image version, the latest eligible version for auto-updates depends on the `updateStrategy` of the machine image.
+   - For machine image version, the latest eligible version for auto-updates is controlled by the `updateStrategy` field of the machine image in the CloudProfile.
-- the `Shoot` has auto-update disabled and the version is either expired or does not exist.
+- The `Shoot` has auto-update disabled and the version is either expired or does not exist.

 The auto update can fail if the version is already on the *latest eligible version* for the auto-update.
 A failed auto update triggers a **force update**.
-The force and auto update path for Kubernetes and machine image versions differ slightly and are described in more detail below .
+The force and auto update path for Kubernetes and machine image versions differ slightly and are described in more detail below.

 **Update rules for both Kubernetes and machine image versions**
 - Both auto and force update first try to update to the latest patch version of the same minor.